-The assumed distribution of the error term might be incorrect in our method, although initial robustness checks examining an assumption of normality suggests good performance with alternative distributions (Chen et al. 2023).
+The assumed distribution of the error term might also be incorrect in our method, although robustness checks examining an assumption of normality suggests good performance with alternative distributions (Chen et al. 2023).
+Dahl (2002) also notes that the estimation method performs well under a variety of distributional assumptions for the error terms in the “catch” equation.
 As we note in describing Scenario 2, consistency of the correction function coefficients necessitates sufficient variation in the probabilities used as covariates (Dahl 2002).
 Our approach also allows us to use multiple continuous covariates in estimating the probabilities, mimicking continuous covariates for the correction functions.
 Any number of covariates can be included in the fisher’s utility function at the analyst’s discretion, including but not limited to bycatch species, management actions, time in season (to account for depletion for example), herding of vessels, or state dependence.
 These can be statistically tested by nesting models and performing likelihood ratio tests, for example, or by comparing information criterion.
 Finally, additional correction functions can be added for movers versus stayers, or additional probabilities (of second-, third-, etc.-best choices).
 A Wald-type test can then examine if the catch coefficients change as additional probabilities are included.